traceannwhite/Flexbox-Example/flexbox-theknot.md

 #### The Flex Children

-The main properties that are specific to `flex` children are:
+Here are the main properties that are specific to `flex` children:

 | Property    | What's It Do?                                       | Examples                     |
 | ----------- | --------------------------------------------------- | ---------------------------- |